-- if you have severe liver disease, destruction of the small bile ducts within the liver (biliary cirrhosis) leading to the build up of bile in the liver (cholestasis). - if you have severe kidney disease. - if you are unable to produce urine (anuria). - if you are treated with an artificial kidney. - if the level of potassium or sodium in your blood is lower than normal, or if the level of calcium in your blood is higher than normal despite treatment. - if you have gout. - If you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine called aliskiren.
+- if you are allergic (hypersensitive) to valsartan, hydrochlorothiazide, sulphonamide derivatives (substances chemically related to hydrochlorothiazide) or to any of the other ingredients of this medicine (listed in section 6). - if you are more than 3 months pregnant (it is also better to avoid Co-Diovan in early pregnancy - see pregnancy section). - if you have severe liver disease, destruction of the small bile ducts within the liver (biliary cirrhosis) leading to the build up of bile in the liver (cholestasis). - if you have severe kidney disease. - if you are unable to produce urine (anuria). - if you are treated with an artificial kidney. - if the level of potassium or sodium in your blood is lower than normal, or if the level of calcium in your blood is higher than normal despite treatment. - if you have gout. - if you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine containing aliskiren.

-If any of the above apply to you, do not take this medicine and speak to your doctor.
+If any of the above apply to you, tell your doctor and do not take Co-Diovan.